plane-paper/WatIsLife-Discord/README.md

 ### Your iteration
 If you want to deploy your own bot, do this:
 1. Download or clone the repository, all you really need is main.py.
-2. Install Python and then run `pip install discord` in your terminal (if this fails, use `python -m pip install discord`)
+2. Install Python and then run `pip install discord` in your terminal (if this fails, use `python -m pip install discord` or `py -m pip install discord`)
 3. Go to Discord developer portal, select start new app, go to "bot", configure it, and click reset token.
 Copy the token and **save it somewhere temporarily, as Discord won't give it to you again**.
 However, you can come back and configure any other further details anytime.
 4. Create a env.py file in the same directory as main.py.
 Paste this in:
     ```